-From time to time, we are a defendant or plaintiff in various legal actions, as described in Note 17 of our consolidated financial statements.
+From time to time, we are a defendant or plaintiff in various legal actions, as described in Note 17- Contingencies of the Notes to our Consolidated Financial Statements.
 For example, we have been subject to certain claims concerning federal securities laws and corporate governance.
-Our products are purchased by and/or used by consumers, which could increase our exposure to consumer actions such as product liability claims and consumer class action claims.
+Our products are purchased by and/ or used by consumers, which could increase our exposure to consumer actions such as product liability claims and consumer class action claims.
 On occasion, we receive claims that individuals were allegedly exposed to substances used in our former semiconductor wafer manufacturing facilities and that this alleged exposure caused harm.
 Litigation can involve complex factual and legal questions, and its outcome is uncertain.
 It is possible that if a claim is successfully asserted against us, it could result in the payment of damages that could be material to our business.